Development Lifecycle Trade-offs

 |---|---|---|

-| Feedback incorporation | Rapid — issues fixed quickly | Slow — feedback waits for next release |
+| Feedback incorporation | Rapid, issues fixed quickly | Slow, feedback waits for next release |

-| Risk per release | Low — small change sets | High — large change sets, more unknowns |
+| Risk per release | Low, small change sets | High, large change sets with more unknowns |

-| Testing burden | Lighter per release | Heavy — full regression each cycle |
+| Testing burden | Lighter per release | Heavy, full regression each cycle |

-| Coordination overhead | Continuous — always releasing | Concentrated — big release events |
+| Coordination overhead | Continuous, always releasing | Concentrated, big release events |

 | User disruption | Frequent small changes | Infrequent but larger disruptions |

-| Rollback complexity | Simple — small delta to revert | Complex — large delta with dependencies |
+| Rollback complexity | Simple, small delta to revert | Complex, large delta with dependencies |

 | CI/CD requirement | Essential | Nice-to-have (can deploy manually) |